puppup420247-org/EdgeEnterprise/edgeenterprise/edge-default-browser.md

 > [!NOTE]
 > To set Microsoft Edge Dev as the default browser, set **ApplicationName** to "Microsoft Edge Dev" and **ProgId** to "MSEdgeDHTML".
+## Set Microsoft Edge as the default browser on macOS

 ## See also